mohsen12999/myCheatSheets/Linux/git.md

 - can send argument, can send two or more
   - `oneline` for see every commit in one line
-  - `decorate` show all the refrence
+  - `decorate` show all the reference
-  - `graph` display aski graph for branch structure
+  - `graph` display ascii graph for branch structure
   - `p` patch, show the change of every commit
   - `stat` show the number of change of files
 - can send option
-  - number to show the lastnumber, 2 for last 2 commit
+  - number to show the last-number, 2 for last 2 commit
   - `after` or `since` for after certain time, after="yesterday", 30 minute ago, last tuesday, last week, 2 week ago, 3-15-16, 3/15/16
   - `before` or `until` for commit before certain time, before="yesterday"
   - `author` author name, author="mohsen" all commit with author and email contain mohsen
   - `grep` search in commit message
   - `S` search for string when add or remove in code, S"mat", better use with p arguman to see where used
-  - `G` serch with regex for change in code dont need comma,-GMath\|Random -> search for Math or Random
+  - `G` search with regex for change in code dont need comma,-GMath\|Random -> search for Math or Random
   - `i` ignore case sensitive
-  - `no-merges` see whitout merge commit
+  - `no-merges` see without merge commit
-  - `..` commit with range of refrenses [ref1]..[ref2]
+  - `..` commit with range of references [ref1]..[ref2]
   - `[file name]` the commit involve that files

 ```sh